TN Visa Tax Guide: US and Canadian Tax Obligations

 One of the key factors that affects a TN visa holder’s tax situation is their tax residency status in both Canada and the United States.
 Unlike a work visa, which solely determines employment eligibility, tax residency determines where an individual must report and pay taxes.

-US Tax Residency Rules
+US Residency Tax Rules

 A Canadian on a TN visa may be considered a US tax resident if they meet the Substantial Presence Test (SPT).
 This test evaluates the number of days spent in the US over a three-year period, using the following formula:

-- All days present in the current year
+• All days present in the current year

-- 1/3 of the days in the previous year
+• 1/3 of the days in the previous year

-- 1/6 of the days in the year before that
+• 1/6 of the days in the year before that

 If the total equals or exceeds 183 days, the individual is considered a US tax resident for that year, meaning they must report worldwide income on their US tax return.
+This is often the most significant part of the tax implications of moving from Canada to the USA.

 Canadian Tax Residency Rules